civican/legisinfo/42-1/bills/C-44/bill_text.md

 Paragraph 2(2)(a) of the `Canada Education Savings Act` is replaced by the following:

-the expressions **adjusted income**, ****cohabiting spouse or common-law partner****, **eligible individual** and **qualified dependant** have the meanings assigned by section 122.6 of the `Income Tax Act`;
+the expressions **adjusted income**, **cohabiting spouse or common-law partner**, **eligible individual** and **qualified dependant** have the meanings assigned by section 122.6 of the `Income Tax Act`;

 ### Section 118

   **(1)** Subsection 5(6.1) of the Act is replaced by the following:

-    **(6.1)** If, in a month following January in a particular year, an individual who was not the primary caregiver of a beneficiary in January of that year becomes the beneficiary's primary caregiver, then the adjusted income to be used for the purposes of subsection (4) in respect of contributions made to the trustee of the trust designated by that individual **or their cohabiting spouse or common-law partner** is the adjusted income used to determine the amount of a **Canada** child benefit for the first month in the particular year in respect of which the individual's eligibility for the **Canada** child benefit has been established.
+    **(6.1)** If, in a month following January in a particular year, an individual who was not the primary caregiver of a beneficiary in January of that year becomes the beneficiary's primary caregiver, then the adjusted income to be used for the purposes of subsection (4) in respect of contributions made to the trustee of the trust designated by that individual or their cohabiting spouse or common-law partner is the adjusted income used to determine the amount of a Canada child benefit for the first month in the particular year in respect of which the individual's eligibility for the Canada child benefit has been established.

   **(2)** Subsections 5(7) to (7.2) of the Act are replaced by the following:

-    **(7)** The amount referred to in subsection (4) is to be paid to the trustee of a trust designated, in the form and manner approved by the Minister, by the primary caregiver of the beneficiary at the time the contribution is made **or the primary caregiver's cohabiting spouse or common-law partner at that time**.
+    **(7)** The amount referred to in subsection (4) is to be paid to the trustee of a trust designated, in the form and manner approved by the Minister, by the primary caregiver of the beneficiary at the time the contribution is made or the primary caregiver's cohabiting spouse or common-law partner at that time.

-    **(7.1)** If there is more than one **trust** designated under subsection (7) at the time a contribution is made, the amount referred to in subsection (4) is to be paid to the trustee of the trust to which a contribution is first made.
+    **(7.1)** If there is more than one trust designated under subsection (7) at the time a contribution is made, the amount referred to in subsection (4) is to be paid to the trustee of the trust to which a contribution is first made.

-    **(7.2)** For greater certainty, if there is more than one **trust designated under subsection (7)** and the total of all amounts paid under subsection (4) to the trustee of the trust to which a contribution is first made is less than the maximum amount that may be paid under subsection **(4)**, then amounts may be paid under subsection **(4)** to the trustee of **any** trust designated **under subsection (7)**.
+    **(7.2)** For greater certainty, if there is more than one trust designated under subsection (7) and the total of all amounts paid under subsection (4) to the trustee of the trust to which a contribution is first made is less than the maximum amount that may be paid under subsection (4), then amounts may be paid under subsection (4) to the trustee of any trust designated under subsection (7).

 ### Section 119

 Subsection 6(4) of the Act is replaced by the following:

-**(4)** The amount of a bond in respect of a benefit year is to be paid to the trustee of a trust designated, in the form and manner approved by the Minister, by the primary caregiver of the beneficiary, **the primary caregiver's cohabiting spouse or common-law partner** or, if the beneficiary is 18 years of age or more, the beneficiary.
+**(4)** The amount of a bond in respect of a benefit year is to be paid to the trustee of a trust designated, in the form and manner approved by the Minister, by the primary caregiver of the beneficiary, the primary caregiver's cohabiting spouse or common-law partner or, if the beneficiary is 18 years of age or more, the beneficiary.

 ### Section 120